How to declutter a garage overwhelmed with stuff: 10 expert tips

 This is important, because sometimes, we do all the hard work of decluttering, only to be left with the items we no longer want languishing inside our homes (usually by our front doors) for months on end – simply because we haven't thought about where exactly to take them.

-If you have created a ‘donate’ pile, schedule in a trip on your next free day to your local charity shop or charity drop-off point, ensuring you know where that is, and importantly, that they actually accept the items you want to donate.
+If you have created a ‘donate’ pile, schedule a trip on your next free day to your local charity shop or charity drop-off point, ensuring you know where that is, and importantly, that they actually accept the items you want to donate.

-For any broken items you want to throw away, plan in a visit to the dump or recycling center on your next day off.
+For any broken items you want to throw away, plan a visit to the dump or recycling centre on your next day off.
 And for any items you want to sell, schedule a time into your diary to list them on all relevant sites, such as eBay or Facebook groups.

 7. Create a clear and useful storage system

 Now it’s time to deal with the items that you have decided you need (and want) to keep.
-To keep your garage clear and organized, and your items easily accessible, putting in place a storage system that works for you is essential.
+To keep your garage clear and organised, and your items easily accessible, putting in place a storage system that works for you is essential.

 This could take many different forms.
-For example, “Floating shelves are a great option, as these will give you some additional areas for storage without taking up any floor space.”
-Ryan said.
-“Cupboards, if you have the room, can also be a good idea, as these will make the room appear much less cluttered.
-It’s worth purchasing some small boxes for placing inside the cupboard too, as this will help you to further organize smaller items.”
+For example, floating shelves are a great option to elevate storage and give you clear visibility.
+Cupboards, if you have the room, can also be a good idea to conceal storage, which can make the room appear much less cluttered.

 Kelly also suggests using "large plastic storage boxes", which she says are "perfect for the garage, to help keep all your items from getting wet, damp, or damaged."
 This is a great option for paperwork or sentimental items.

 If space in your garage is really limited, Vlatka also advised, "One trend taking TikTok by storm is using your garage roof as storage space."
-There are plenty of ceiling storage solutions available at local hardware and storage stores – in order to ensure yours is fitted safely, and to the spec you need, we’d always advise consulting the professionals.
+There are plenty of ceiling storage solutions available at local hardware and storage stores – in order to ensure yours is fitted safely and to the spec you need, we’d always advise consulting the professionals.

 8. Store your items depending on how often you use them